nicolewhite/algebra.js/README.md

 # <a name="basics"></a> Basics

 Numbers need to be either a fraction or an integer.
 Currently, only linear expressions and equations are supported.
-The main classes available are Fraction, Expression, and Equation.
+The main objects available are Fraction, Expression, and Equation.

 ```js
 var Fraction = algebra.Fraction;